tbeauvais/feature_domain/README.md

 Feature Based Application Generation
 ==============

-Sample feature based domain for constructing data and content rendering
+Sample feature based domain for constructing an application with data service and content rendering.

 # Highlevel Architecture